Comedy Central roasts Bruce Willis — with help from Demi Moore

 Even his ex-wife Demi Moore joined in on the abuse.
 After enduring a barrage of off-color yuks from roasters like Kevin Pollak, Edward Norton, Cybill Shepherd, Lil Rel Howery, and Martha Stewart, Willis got an earful from Moore, who was brought out as a surprise guest for the roast that was taped at the Hollywood Palladium.
 Though visibly nervous, Moore seemed to enjoy making fun of her 12-year union to Willis while their three daughters — Rumer, Scout, and Tallulah — clapped and howled from the audience.

-“I was married to Bruce for the first three Die Hard movies, which makes sense because the last two sucked.”
-Moore quipped.
+“I was married to Bruce for the first three Die Hard movies, which makes sense because the last two sucked,” Moore quipped.
 “Bruce considered the end of our marriage his biggest failure.
 Bruce, don’t be so hard on yourself, you had much bigger failures.
 Planet Hollywood, Hudson Hawk…campaigning for Michael Dukakis, turning down Clooney’s role in Ocean’s Eleven to focus on playing the harmonica.”

 Roast master Joseph Gordon-Levitt kicked off the show with a few decent bon mots of his own: “Bruce can play anyone from an asshole cop to an asshole ex-cop.”
 He then handed over the reins to the panel, which also included comedians Jeff Ross, Nikki Glaser, and Dom Irrera and a rather obnoxious Dennis Rodman, who stumbled through his ribald set.